brown-ccv/honeycomb-docs/docs/quick_start.md

 #### How To Install - Brew
 Note: This applies only to MacOS users.
 - Using Brew will help simplify the task of downloading the prerequisite software introduced above.
-- To make this process easier we will be using a brew file which will complete the installation in one simple command line command.
+- To make this process easier we will be using a `Brewfile` which will complete the installation in one simple command.

 ##### What is Brew (HomeBrew)?
 - Brew is an open-source software built specifically for macOS that makes it easy to install software on your machine.
 - It is very straightforward and makes the installation of software very easy for users of all experience levels.
 - Installation happens with the `brew` command, which gives us access to thousands of command-line utilities.

-##### What is a brewfile?
+##### What is a Brewfile?
 - A Brewfile is a script that lists the software that are a project’s “dependencies” (programs/tools that it needs to run).
 - Running a command on this file will allow us to easily install these dependencies.